-This project offers environmental education, including mangrove planting, to underserved kids on Tierra Bomba Island, near the city of Cartagena.
+This project offers environmental education and activities to underserved kids on Tierra Bomba Island, near the city of Cartagena.
 Our nonprofit partner Fútbol con Corazón (Soccer with Heart) uses soccer to teach kids teamwork, problem-solving, leadership, and respect for the environment.

-Colombia has 1,800 miles of coastline, and its ocean waters are home to 2,600 marine species, including six of the world’s seven marine turtle species.
+Colombia has 1,800 miles of coastline.
+Its ocean waters are home to 2,600 marine species, including six of the world’s seven marine turtle species.
 But Tierra Bomba Island faces serious environmental problems, caused by:

 - Coral-destroying fishing practices, including dynamite and trawling